How to Ripen Avocados Quickly

 All you need is plastic wrap and a microwave.
 And an avocado.

-Avocados are the Internet’s favorite fruit.
+Avocados are the internet’s favorite fruit.
 Everywhere you click, there’s a discussion about how healthy it is, how expensive it is, and whether it’s considered a fruit or a vegetable.
-But whether or not you eat enough avocado toast to lose your chances of buying a house that fruit is still worth keeping in your life—for nutritional benefits and beauty hacks.
+But whether or not you eat enough avocado toast to fill your Instagram feed, that fruit is still worth keeping in your life—for nutritional benefits and beauty hacks.
 Here’s what happens when you eat an avocado every day.

 The problem is finding the best avocado.
 Once ripe, it only stays good for two or three days before it’s too late.
-Your best bet is buying an unripe avocado and helping the process along, which saves you time and money—just don’t throw your avocados in the fridge along with these other foods that shouldn’t go in your refrigerator, because they’re best kept at room temperature.
-(Did we mention avocados are expensive?)
-Here’s how to ripen avocados at home.
+Your best bet is buying an unripe avocado and helping the process along, which saves you time and money (did we mention avocados are expensive?).
+Luckily, you can ripen avocados at home with some easy tricks.

-A ripe avocado in just two minutes?!
+- A ripe avocado in just two minutes?!
 Yes, it is possible, thanks to this Taste of Home hack for how to ripen avocados.
 Cut it in half vertically and remove the pit.
 Wrap each half in microwave-safe plastic wrap.
 Microwave on high for two minutes.
 When they’re cool enough to hold, run the wrapped avocados under cold water so they stop cooking.
-While you’re waiting for your avocado to ripen, check out things that happen every 60 seconds.

-Wrap the uncut fruit in tinfoil, and bake on a baking sheet at 200˚F for ten minutes.
+- Here’s another trick: Wrap the uncut fruit in tinfoil and bake on a baking sheet at 200˚F for ten minutes.
 (Disclaimer: If your avocado is too hard, it could take up to an hour for it to soften.
 Check every five minutes if it’s not ripe in ten.)
 Then remove your newly softened avocado.
 Leave it in the fridge for a few minutes to cool down.
-Here’s what avocados wish you knew.